SYNTAX: Integrated evidence synthesis for joint appraisal of tobacco and alcohol tax interventions for harm reduction in the UK

 This group comprised members of the public who were occasional or regular drinkers and experienced in discussing alcohol consumption, public health policy relating to alcohol and related research ideas and current projects.
 Also funded through UKCTAS and subsequently SPECTRUM.

 Each panel was visited by SYNTAX researchers and members were guided through a structured discussion of alcohol and tobacco consumption behaviours, how consumption depends on product prices and available income, and their views on tax policy changes and its potential effects.
-These discussions were influenced by briefing information given to panel members including on the current rates of and revenues from alcohol and tobacco tax in the UK.
+These discussions were influenced by briefing information given to panel members including on the current rates of and revenues from tobacco and alcohol tax in the UK.

 Outputs